 We may from time to time offer to sell senior debt securities, subordinated debt securities, preferred stock, depositary shares, common stock, warrants, purchase contracts or units.
-We sometimes refer to the securities listed above as the "securities."
 Each time we sell securities pursuant to this prospectus, we will provide a supplement to this prospectus that contains specific information about the offering and the specific terms of the securities offered.
 You should read this prospectus and the applicable prospectus supplement carefully before you invest in our securities.